aml-byu/academic-kickstart/content/authors/orionweller/_index.md

 ---
 # Display name
-name: Brandon Schoenfeld
+name: Orion Weller

 # Username (this should match the folder name)
 authors:
-- brandonS
+- orionweller

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate
+role: Undergraduate

 # Organizations/Affiliations
 organizations: